-The Heartrunner system is developed in a research environment and we currently support research at Karolinska Institutet, KTH Royal Institute of Technology, Stockholm School of Economics and the University of Copenhagen.
-True to our heritage we can help you with research and evaluation of the effect of citizen responders and volunteer lifesavers in your region.
+The Heartrunner system is developed in a research environment and we currently support research at Karolinska Institutet, KTH, Royal Institute of Technology, Stockholm School of Economics, Linköping University, Linnæus University and Copenhagen university.
+We can support your region regarding research and evaluation of the effect of citizen responders in case of cardiac arrest.

-We can also provide a real-time feedback to the region regarding number of volunteers and their actions in an alert and you can quickly see the benefit in terms of increasing rate of bystander CPR and AED use.
+We provide real-time feedback to the region in terms of number of volunteers and their actions and you can quickly see the benefit in terms of increasing rate of bystander CPR and defibrillation.

-In a randomized controlled trial from Stockholm, Sweden the bystander CPR rate was increased by 32% with volunteer heartrunners first on scene. https://www.nejm.org/doi/full/10.1056/NEJMoa1406038
+In a Swedish randomized controlled trial, the bystander CPR rate was increased by 32% with citizen responders first on scene.

-To make sure that your region makes the most use of the power of volunteers let us help CPR trained citizen responders and public available AEDs come to use and save lives.
+Join us and make sure that your region makes the most use of the power of citizen responders.
+Let CPR trained citizens and publicly available AEDs come to use!